ansys/pymechanical/doc/source/architecture.rst

 resources are any uniquely identifiable entity.

 REST can scale because servers can make assumptions about the data it serves based on the verb and resource.
-For instance, if a GET is run on the resource named `"/a/b/c"`, and then no mutating verbs (PUT, UPDATE, DELETE, POST) are run on that or any child resource (such as `"/a/b/c/d"`), the server can reuse the result of the previous request rather than recompute the result.
+For instance, if a ``GET`` is run on the resource `"a/b/c`, and then no mutating verbs (PUT, UPDATE, DELETE, POST) are run on that or any child resource (such as `/a/b/c/d`), the server can reuse the result of the previous request rather than recompute the result.
 When using the HTTP protocol, this is called HTTP caching and is a fundamental property of the internet.